rockdaboot/wget2/docs/wget2_manual.md

   --body-data sends string as data, whereas --body-file sends the contents of file.
 Other than that, they work in exactly the same way.

   Currently, --body-file is not for transmitting files as a whole.
-Wget does not currently support "multipart/form-data" for transmitting data; only "application/x-www-form-urlencoded".
-In the future, this may be changed so that wget sends the --body-file as a complete file instead of sending its contents to the server.
+Wget2 does not currently support "multipart/form-data" for transmitting data; only "application/x-www-form-urlencoded".
+In the future, this may be changed so that wget2 sends the --body-file as a complete file instead of sending its contents to the server.
-  Please be aware that Wget needs to know the contents of BODY Data in advance, and hence the argument to --body-file should be a regular file.
+  Please be aware that Wget2 needs to know the contents of BODY Data in advance, and hence the argument to --body-file should be a regular file.
 See --post-file for a more detailed explanation.
 Only one of --body-data and --body-file should be specified.

-  If Wget is redirected after the request is completed, Wget will suspend the current method and send a GET request till the redirection is completed.
+  If Wget2 is redirected after the request is completed, Wget2 will suspend the current method and send a GET request till the redirection is completed.
 This is true for all redirection response codes except 307 Temporary Redirect which is used to explicitly specify that the request method should not change.
 Another exception is when the method is set to "POST", in which case the redirection rules specified under --post-data are followed.